The Prize (1963 film): Production

 Paul Newman gave an interview to the New York Times during production on The Prize, and he insisted that actors should not accept a movie just based on a novel's status as a bestseller.
 He spoke from experience, having been panned in a film he took because the novel was a hit.
 The adapted screenplay was far more important to Newman.
 He said that he had not read Irving Wallace's novel and probably would not until filming was finished.
 "When you start doing a movie after you have read the book, you find you often have to detach yourself from the novel.
 You have to work to blot out your original ideas about the character.
 My attitude toward the character I am acting must not be cluttered by what I read in the book."

 Mark Robson had intended to film on location in the Grand Hôtel and the Stockholm Concert Hall, but as the popularity of Irving Wallace's novel grew, Swedes became wary of the production.
 Robson had to settle on sending a crew just to shoot exteriors of the locations.
 His other main concern was finding the right balance in the film, "The most dangerous thing in dealing with melodrama mixed with comedy is that the laughs may come at the wrong time...I have done comedy and I have done melodrama.
 But this is the first time I have had to worry about both in the same picture."

 Reception

-Bosley Crowther dismissed the film as a farrago that is "all just a bit too garbled, illogical and wild."
+Bosley Crowther, writing for the New York Times, dismissed the film as a farrago that is "all just a bit too garbled, illogical and wild."
 However, he conceded that "at least it's a fastmoving picture.
 Mark Robson, who directed, hasn't looked at a lot of old Alfred Hitchcock pictures, including 'The Lady Vanishes,' for naught."

+Varietys review of the film writes that "The Prize is a suspense melodrama played for laughs.
+Trouble is the basic comedy approach clashes with the political-topical framework of the story."
+The review does commend Paul Newman's performance, writing that "[a]lthough limited as a comic actor and confronted here with a rather difficult and unsubstantial character to portray, Newman tackles his task with sufficient vivacity to keep an audience concerned for his welfare and amused by his antics," and writes of Edward G. Robinson that he "achieves a persuasive degree of contrast in his dual role."
+It concludes by saying that "Mark Robson's direction generates a lot of excitement, humor and suspense in spots, but this is offset by hokey elements, occasional exaggerations and stripping of dramatic gears as the film fluctuates between its incompatible components."